 How to Apply:

 Download the grant application form.
-Applications can be submitted via email to [email protected] or delivered to the DEA office at 2707 Colby Ave, Suite F.
+Applications can be submitted via email to [email protected] or delivered to the DEA office at 1511 26th St, Everett.

-The deadline to apply for funding is September 7, 2022.
-Grants will be announced by the end of the month.
+The deadline to apply for funding is November 30, 2023.
+Grants will be announced the following month.

 Grants will be reviewed by a committee and scored based on set criteria, along with discretion by the selection committee members.
 Priority will given to projects that are likely to increase business activity and best improve the district’s visibility, attractiveness, safety, and shopability.
 Priority will also be given to projects that can realistically be completed within six months.

-Projects can receive the grant maximum of $3,750 but may receive less based on the request, cost of the project, discretion of the committee, or availability of funds.
+Projects can receive the grant maximum of $5,000 but may receive less based on the request, cost of the project, discretion of the committee, and availability of funds.

 Awardees will be informed of their selection by DEA staff promptly after the selection process is completed.
 Upon acceptance of an award, successful applicants must sign a grant agreement that states the awardee agrees to the terms of the grant.
 The agreement must be signed before eligible expenses are incurred.